 Located approximately an hour from Brisbane, there are many options for getting to the Gold Coast.
 Whether you want to fly, drive or even catch a scenic train journey, getting to the Gold Coast is simple and straightforward.
 Discover more about getting to the Gold Coast here.

-Gold Coast transport offers everything from taxis, limousines and car or scooter hire to shuttles, a public bus service, rail services and a number of marinas for overwater travel.
-Learn more about Gold Coast transport here.
+Getting around the Gold Coast is easy and affordable thanks to accessible transport options offering everything from taxis, limousines and car or scooter hire to shuttles, a public bus service, rail services and a number of marinas for overwater travel.

 Renowned as Australia's top family friendly destination, the Gold Coast is the perfect place to take children.
 The kids will love the theme parks and beaches, and mum and dad will love the fantastic resorts and amenities on offer.
 Best of all, many of the Gold Coast's resorts are located within walking distance of the major attractions.